Fellowship in Pain Medicine

 A schedule of lectures for the fellows and residents shall be made every month and distributed to the fellows.
 The schedule will be given to the fellow at the end of the previous month, All topics to be covered in the curriculum would be covered.
 The topics that can be covered throughout the year include, but should not be limited to, the following topics of pain assessment and treatment (70 hours):

-1. Prevalence, magnitude of Problem of chronic non-cancer and cancer pain (0.5 hour)
+1. Prevalence, the magnitude of Problem of chronic non-cancer and cancer pain (0.5 hour)

 2. Brief History of Pain Management (0.5 hour)